squid-cache/squid-cache.github.io/Features/DynamicSslCert.rst

 openssl x509 -in myCA.pem -outform DER -out myCA.der
 }}}

-The result file should be imported into the 'Authorities' section of users' browsers.
+The result file ('''myCA.der''') should be imported into the 'Authorities' section of users' browsers.

 For example, in !FireFox: